moosetechnology/PetitParser/README.md

 - `YAML`: YAML parser and its tests.
 - `ParserCore`: A collection of various grammars.
 - `Parser`: A collection of various grammars and their tests.
-- `PetitIDE`: Graphical tools to develop and debug parsers.
+- `ParserIDE`: Graphical tools to develop and debug parsers.

 By default, if no group is specified, `Core`, `Tests`, `Examples`, `Islands`, `Analyzer`, `GT` and `Parser` groups are loaded.